Policy Date: 17/09/2018

 - Geographical location when browsing our websites, device information (ie iPhone, Google Pixel, Desktop etc).

-The legal grounds for processing your personal data are as follows:
+The legal grounds for processing your personal data are where:

-- It is necessary for the purposes of our legitimate interests, except where our interests are overridden by the interests, rights or freedoms of affected individuals (such as you).
-To determine this, we shall consider a number of factors, such as what you were told at the time you provided your data, what your expectations are about the processing of the data, the nature of the data, and the impact of the processing on you.
-Our legitimate interests are to better understand our customers’ interests, to improve and to promote our Services and those of others, to administer the site, to promote fundraising for Cancer Research UK and to provide you with information regarding your training course and future courses.
+- It is necessary for the purposes of our legitimate interests, except where our interests are overridden by your interests, rights or freedoms To determine this, We consider a number of factors, such as what you’re told at the time you provided your data, what your expectations are about the processing of the data, the nature of the data, and the impact of the processing on you.
+Our legitimate interests are to better understand our customers’ interests, to improve and to promote our Services and those of others, to administer the site, to promote fundraising for Cancer Research UK and to provide you with information and useful offers/promotions relevant to your training course and future courses.

 How we use this data

-Collecting this data helps us to understand what you are looking for from Ultra Events Ltd enabling us to deliver and improve our products and services.
+We Collect data to understand what you are looking for, to enable us to deliver and improve our products and services and provide you with medical assessment or treatment.

 - To contact you in response to a specific enquiry.